ionburstcloud/IonFS/README.md

 IonFS provides a set of tools to manage data stored by Ionburst as if it were a remote filesystem.
 Whilst IonFS stores primary data items within Ionburst, the metadata is stored in an S3 bucket; anyone with access to this bucket, and the appropriate Ionburst credentials, can interact with the data stored within.

+An introduction to IonFS is available on the Ionburst blog [here](https://ionburst.io/ionfs-a-client-and-metadata-store-for-ionburst/).

 ## Overview

 ```